aws-samples/awsome-inference/README.md

 ### MIXTURE OF AGENTS (MoA)

 Recent advances in large language models (LLMs) have shown substantial capabilities, but harnessing the collective expertise of multiple LLMs is an open direction.
 [Mixture-of-Agents (MoA)](https://github.com/togethercomputer/MoA) approach to leverages the collective strengths of multiple LLMs through a layered architecture.
 Each layer comprises multiple LLMs, and each model uses outputs from the previous layer's agents as auxiliary information.
+See [Mixture-of-Agents (MoA) on Amazon bedrock](/2.projects/mixture-of-agents) for more information.

 ### TRITON TRT-LLM SAGEMAKER